AstraZeneca/persist/README.md

 # PersiST

-PersiST is an exploratory method for analysing spatial transcriptomics (and other 'omics) datsets.
-Given a spatial transcriptomics data set containing expression data on multiple genes resolved to a shared set of co-orindates, PerisST computes a single score for each gene that measures the amount of spatial structure that gene shows in it's expression pattern, called the *Coefficient of Spatial Structure* (CoSS).
+PersiST is an exploratory method for analysing spatial transcriptomics (and other spatial 'omics) datsets.
+Given a spatial transcriptomics data set containing expression data on multiple genes resolved to a shared set of co-ordinates, PerisST computes a single score for each gene that measures the amount of spatial structure that gene shows in it's expression pattern, called the *Coefficient of Spatial Structure* (CoSS).
 This score can be used for multiple analytical tasks, as we show below.

 # Spatially Variable Gene Identification